RedParrotBerkeley/presidential_debate_app/README.md

    git clone https://github.com/yourusername/presidential-debate-simulator.git
 2. Navigate to directory:
    cd presidential-debate-simulator
-3. Open script.js and paste the decrypted apiKey into line 39 and 321 and click save
+~~3.
+Open script.js and paste the decrypted apiKey into line 39 and 321 and click save~~
+3. Create an API via openai.com and paste the apiKey into line 39 and 321 and click save.

 4. Open index.html in your web browser.
 (Best using Chrome)